dbca-wa/developer-guidance/SoftwareDevelopment.md

 - Python 3 - New projects should _always_ be developed against a recent version of Python 3.
 Notwithstanding the similarities, Python 2 is no longer maintained for the purposes of features or security.
 - Correct tool for the job - developers should be mindful of using Python where its strengths are greatest (rapid prototyping, versatility, portability, maintainability) versus other tools that may have advantages (SQL for database queries, command-line tools for file/text handling, JavaScript for DOM manipulation, etc.)

-For installation, most \*nix operating systems come with a version of Python installed which will probably be sufficient for learning.
+For installation, a supported version of Python 3 is available via **Company Portal**.
+Alternatively, Ubuntu via WSL (see below) will include Python.
 For usage instructions, see [this page](https://docs.python.org/3/using/index.html).
-For installation on Windows, see [this page](https://docs.python.org/3/using/windows.html).

 A suggested syllabus for learning Python for the purposes of web application development is as follows:

-- Install Python 3.x on your PC.
+- Install Python 3 on your PC via **Company Portal**.
 - If required, take a [crash course in the Python syntax](https://www.freecodecamp.org/news/learning-python-from-zero-to-hero-120ea540b567).
 - For a more thorough overview of Python syntax, read the [Dive Into Python ebook](https://diveintopython3.net/), chapters 0, 1, 2, 3, 4, 7, 11 & 14 (the whole book is valuable, but these chapters will get you basically productive).